fclearner/Gomoku/README.md

 # Gomoku
-Gomoku program in python,
+Gomoku program in python pygame,
-Now basic PVP in one computer
+Now basic PVP in one computer,
 More Function will come,
 Game Tree, Neural network and so on...